 Wash the dishes

-PSA: Chores can be anything (and we mean anything).
+PSA: These tasks can be anything (and we mean anything).
 Greenlight parents aren’t afraid to get creative with their chores.
 We’ve seen it all — from “Do taxes” to “Make tacos” to “Practice magic.”

 Set chores that repeat once a week — or several times a week — like laundry, dishes or trash.

-Set one-time chores for occasional tasks like yardwork or seasonal to-dos.
+Post one-time jobs for occasional tasks like yardwork or seasonal to-dos.

 When your kids know what they’re on the hook for, they can start practicing skills like prioritization and time management.
 Done and done!